mattrips/scratchPad/ProtocolConformance 200703.md

 A **concretization** of a generic type is a specialized version of the generic type formed by replacing the generic type's type parameters with concrete type arguments.
 A generic type may specify that its concretizations will conform, or conditionally may conform, to one or more protocols, which establishes a pattern for protocol conformance.
 When a concretization is formed, its protocol conformances are determined by that pattern.

-results from the instantiation of a type arguments

 and, implicitly, to any protocols refined by the protocol That declaration may occur in one of two ways.
 For a non-generic concrete type, that declaration occurs in single step, with an express statement of the conformance in the declaration or an extension of the type.